 Selected sixth overall by the Alaska Aces in the 1995 PBA Rookie Draft, Jeffrey "The Jet" Cariaso had a stellar career that started auspiciously by bagging the Rookie of the Year honors.
 After seven championships, 10 All Star selections, and four entries into the Mythical First and All-Defensive Teams, he called it a career in 2010, ending his stint after rejoining Alaska.
 He had his number retired by both the Aces and the Cola-Cola Tigers.

-ESPN5 talked to the current assistant coach of Alaska to find out who were the toughest matchups of his career.
+ESPN5.com talked to the Cariaso, currently the head coach of Alaska, to find out who the toughest matchups of his career were.

 Cariaso was a handful to defend.
 He started his career by banking on his speed and ability to finish around the rim, which earned him his nickname.
 However, he worked on his shooting religiously and he turned into a 40% shooter from the three-point range midway through his career.